ryanbekhen/nanoproxy/README.md

 - `-key`: Path to the private key file for TLS.
 - `-proto`: Proxy protocol `http` or `https`.
 If set to `https`, the `-pem` and `-key` flags must be set.
 - `-timeout`: Timeout duration for tunneling connections (default: 15 seconds).
+- `-auth`: Basic authentication credentials in the form of `username:password`.
+- `-debug`: Enable debug mode.

 You can set the configuration using environment variables.
 Create a file at `/etc/nanoproxy/nanoproxy.env` and add the desired values: